-No, they didn’t blindly follow Jesus.
-They had seen and heard enough to believe He is the Man – the Messiah.
-If you get to know Jesus from the Bible, you’ll see His calling for you will be the same as it was for Andrew and Peter, “Follow me.
+So, no, Andrew and Peter didn’t blindly follow Jesus.
+They had seen and heard enough to believe that He was the Man – the Messiah.
+The same is true for us.
+If we take the time to get to know Jesus from the Bible, we’ll recognize and be ready for the same calling, “Follow me.
 I’ll make you fishers of men.”